a-b-street/docs/book/src/user/README.md

     [follow this](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).
     Help needed to start
     [signing the release](https://github.com/a-b-street/abstreet/issues/107)!
-  - If that just opens a text file instead of running the game, then instead open terminal, `cd` to the directory you just unzipped.
+  - If that just opens a text file, then instead open terminal, `cd` to the directory you just unzipped.
 Then do:
     `cd game; RUST_BACKTRACE=1 ./game 1> ../output.txt 2>&1`
   - [Help needed](https://github.com/a-b-street/abstreet/issues/77) to package
     this as a Mac .app, to make this process simpler